 If Direct Recovery Services is able to prove that the debt is yours, your next bet is to make a pay-for-delete agreement with them.

-Pay-for-delete agreements are essentially when Direct Recovery Services is willing to remove their collection account from your record because of your payments.
+Pay-for-delete agreements are essentially when the debt collector is willing to remove their collection account from your record because of your payments.

 It usually takes a fair bit of negotiation, but it is worth it to clean up your credit report.

-You’ll never hear this from Direct Recovery Services, but they may be willing to settle for less than the full balance.
+You’ll never hear this from them, but they may be willing to settle for less than the full balance.

 To start, offer them 50% of the balance and work your way up from there.

-The key is to get Direct Recovery Services to agree to fully delete the account.
+The key is to get them to agree to fully delete the account.
 They may try to offer a ‘paid’ status instead, but this will still affect your credit score down the road.

 Once you come to an agreement with them, ask Direct Recovery Services to send the full terms and conditions in writing.